Casey Cizikas

 Casey Cizikas Career

-Cizikas spent the majority of the 2011–12 season in the AHL with the Islanders’ minor league affiliate, the Bridgeport Sound Tigers.
-He scored his first two goals with the team on October 18, 2011, against the Providence Bruins, and finished the season with 45 points, ranking second in team scoring.
-He made his NHL debut on February 24, 2012, against the New York Rangers, appearing in 15 games and recording four assists.
-His first two NHL points came on March 1, 2012, against the Philadelphia Flyers.
+Following his OHL career, Cizikas spent the majority of the 2011–12 season in the American Hockey League with the Islanders’ affiliate, the Bridgeport Sound Tigers.
+He scored his first two AHL goals on October 18, 2011, against the Providence Bruins and finished second in team scoring with 45 points.
+He was recalled to the Islanders mid-season and made his NHL debut on February 24, 2012, against the New York Rangers, going on to record four assists in 15 games.

 Casey Cizikas Family